Israel cuts off aid to Gaza in attempt to pressure Hamas to accept new ceasefire proposal

 Hamas said Israel's aid suspension was another violation, saying deliveries were supposed to continue as the sides negotiated over the second phase of the deal.

+U.N. agencies and aid groups accused Israel of not facilitating enough aid during 15 months of war, and the Biden administration repeatedly pressed it to do more.
+Experts warned on several occasions that hunger was widespread in Gaza and that there was a risk of famine.

+The International Criminal Court said there was reason to believe Israel had used "starvation as a method of warfare," when it issued an arrest warrant for Netanyahu last year.
+The allegation is also central to South Africa's case at the International Court of Justice accusing Israel of genocide.

-Israel said it allowed enough aid to enter and blamed shortages on what it said was the U.N.'s inability to distribute it.
+Israel has denied the accusations and rejected both court actions as being biased against it.
+Israel says it has allowed enough aid to enter and blamed shortages on what it said was the U.N.’s inability to distribute it.
 It also accused Hamas of siphoning off aid.

 Israel's offensive has killed over 48,000 Palestinians, according to Gaza's Health Ministry.
 It says more than half of those killed were women and children but does not specify how many of the dead were combatants.

-Israeli bombardment and ground operations pounded large areas of the strip to rubble and at the height of the conflict displaced some 90% of the population of 2.3 million.
-The war has left most of the population dependent on international aid for food and other essentials, with hundreds of thousands crammed into tent camps and schools-turned-shelters.
+Israeli bombardment and ground operations pounded large areas of the strip to rubble and at the height of the conflict displaced some 90% of the population of 2.3 million Palestinians.
+The war has left most of Gaza's population dependent on international aid for food and other essentials.

 Magdy reported from Cairo.